hanhanwu/Basic_But_Useful/README.md

  * How to allow SQL Server job sends notifications to a specific non-DBA email: https://www.mssqltips.com/sqlservertip/1523/how-to-setup-sql-server-alerts-and-email-operator-notifications/

 * R Seperate Data Columns based on Data Types
- * Extreact all factor columns from the original: https://github.com/hanhanwu/Basic_But_Useful/blob/master/extract_all_factor_columns.R
+ * Extract all factor columns from the original: https://github.com/hanhanwu/Basic_But_Useful/blob/master/extract_all_factor_columns.R

 * R Basics